MossyConsole/MossyConsole/README.md

 # 💫 About Me:
 I am a bilingual undergraduate CS student with a passion for learning and an interest in game development!
-I've spoken French for most of my life, and English was my first language.
+I've spoken French for most of my life; English was my first language.

 ## 🌐 Socials: